 – You have tried self treatment and the wart has persisted or multiplied.

 – It causes you discomfort that interferes with your daily activities

 – You have diabetes or a weakened immune system

 Foot warts are a common foot condition we treat at Fairfield Sports Podiatry.
 While common, foot warts are not to be taken lightly and treatment should be sought as warts can become painful and can also spread.
 Our podiatrist Daniel has treated many patients with plantar warts successfully.
 If you think you have a plantar wart and would like to discuss treatment, please call us at 9728 6389.

-Daniel will examine your foot to see the level of thickness of the wart and how many lesions you have and we will determine the level of treatment you need.
+Daniel will examine your foot to confirm if it is a wart, corn or cyst lesion.
+He will then assess the thickness of the wart and how many lesions you have and determine the level of treatment you need.
 This can involve debridement, topical ointments or silver nitrate applications depending on his assessment of your wart.